Nef cones of nested Hilbert schemes of points on surfaces: The Nef Cone

 Again we have a three dimensional convex cone so we need curves dual to each pair of sides.
-Recalling that $E$ is the unique curve with negative self intersection and that $F$ is a fiber of ruling, we see that $C_{E,n}[n]$, $C_{F,n}[n]$, and $A[n]$ are the three needed dual curves.
+Recalling $H$ and $F$ were a fiber and a section of the ruling, respectively, we see that $C_{H+iF,n}[n]$, $C_{F,n}[n]$, and $A[n]$ are the three needed dual curves.